 The Education Alumni Association Outstanding Student Medallion (non-monetary award) is presented annually to a Bachelor's graduate, a Master's graduate, and a Doctoral graduate at the College of Education Convocation.
-The recipients are recognized publicly at the annual Distinguished Alumni Awards banquet in the spring, and also deliver the convocation address on behalf of their class.
-Their name is placed on a permanent plaque in the College of Education building.
-Criteria for selection include outstanding scholarship, service to the College of Education and campus, and potential leadership in the field of education.
+The recipients are recognized publicly at the bi-annual Distinguished Alumni Awards banquet in the spring, and also deliver the convocation address on behalf of their class.
+Their name is placed on a permanent plaque in the College of Education and campus, and potential leadership in the field of education.
 Nominations, due in mid-March, are solicited from faculty and staff.
 The Awards Committee of the Educational Alumni Association makes the final selection.